-The 10 Must-Read Books On Asperger’s
+The 10 Best Asperger’s Books (Ever!)

-Asperger’s Syndrome is a highly nuanced and complex developmental disorder, simultaneously a well-known part of popular understanding and culture, and a widely misunderstood diagnosis.
 In fact, even though more people know about Asperger’s Syndrome now than ever before, the newest DSM, the psychiatric diagnostic manual, has actually removed it as its own separate disorder, instead folding it back into the autism spectrum.
 Even so, Asperger’s is very much its own phenomenon.

 Diagnosis of the syndrome has been on the rise since the 1990s, which means there’s a very large number of children and adults experiencing new understanding about how their minds and emotions work, and coping with just what that means for the rest of their lives.
-More and more of us are realizing that people in our lives, who we previously thought were perhaps just a “little off” actually are on the autism spectrum.
+More and more of us are realizing that we, or the people in our lives, who we previously thought were perhaps just a “little off” are actually neurodivergent.
 Popular culture is reflecting this new awareness, as we can see in the rising number of books about Asperger’s for adults and teens.

-There are now dozens of popular books, both non-fiction and fiction, that can help to shed light on Asperger’s Syndrome, either by representing a three-dimensional character with the syndrome, by directly explaining the ins and outs of the symptoms, or by telling the true story of someone living a life on the autism spectrum.
+There are now dozens of popular Asperger’s books, both non-fiction and fiction, that can help to shed light on Asperger’s Syndrome, either by representing a three-dimensional character with the syndrome, by directly explaining the ins and outs of the symptoms, or by telling the true story of someone living a life on the autism spectrum.

-I’ve compiled a list below of the ten books that I and many others (based on critics’ reviews as well as hundreds of reader reviews on Amazon) consider essential reading for anyone living with or touched by Asperger’s.
+I’ve compiled a list below of the ten best Asperger’s books that my friends with Asperger’s and I (backed by critics’ and reader reviews) consider essential reading for anyone living with or touched by Asperger’s.
 There’s a mix here of informational non-fiction, memoirs, and novels that together cover much of what we all need to know with the syndrome in ways that will make you think, laugh, and cry but most all will help you understand.
-So, without further ado, here are the 10, in no particular order:

 1. The Journal of Best Practices: A Memoir of Marriage, Asperger Syndrome, and One Man’s Quest to Be a Better Husband, by David Finch